TsFreddie/rmmv_optimization/README.md

 ## Other RPG Maker MV Games

-The `BruteForceOptimization.js` plugin is setup to be used as a generic RPG Maker MV plugin, however, I have not tested it on any other games.
+The `BruteForceOptimization.js` plugin is setup to be a generic RPG Maker MV plugin, however, I have not tested it on any other games.
 If you are interested in using it for your own game, I recommend reading the optimization write-up below to understand what the plugin does.
 You may need to modify the plugin to work with your game, or it may not work at all.

 ## Optimization Write-Up